AndrewJBateman/python-django-api/README.md

 # :zap: Python-Flask PostgreSQL Heroku

-* A RESTful API built using the Django framework
+* A RESTful API built using Python and the Django framework

 ## :page_facing_up: Table of contents